 Serving size: 1 cup raw vegetables • 1/2 cup cooked vegetables

 This group includes whole grain or sprouted bread, brown rice, oats, corn, millet, and buckwheat.
-It also includes whole grain plant-based products such as tortillas or pasta.
+It also includes whole grain plant-based products such as tortillas or pasta in moderation.
 Build each meal around a hearty grain dish.
 Whole grains are rich in fiber and other complex carbohydrates, as well as protein, B vitamins, and zinc.